Khreistofer/My-Canvas/README.md

 # Etch-a-Sketch
-A canvas to draw on, !! early version !!
+A canvas to draw on, theodinproject.com Etch-a-Sketch project.